twada/twowaysql/README.txt

   # use merged SQL and variables with any O-R Mapper you like (ex.
 Sequel)
   rows = DB.fetch(merged.sql, *merged.bound_variables).all
   . . .

-=== Advantage
-TwoWaySQL provides better separation of host language and SQL.

-With TwoWaySQL, you can
-* separate SQL from host language
-* bind variables to SQL using Substitution comments
-* modify SQL conditionally by using Directive comments
-* run and preview TwoWaySQL-style SQL by tools like pgAdmin3, since the SQL is still valid SQL.

 === What TwoWaySQL intended to do